 INTRODUCTION

-Patients with chronic pancreatitis suffer from significant pain and associated decrease in the quality of life and also a potential of forming type 3C diabetes and the pancreatic cancers1-4.
+Patients with chronic pancreatitis suffer from significant pain and associated decrease in the quality of life and also a potential of forming type 3C diabetes and the pancreatic cancers[1-4].
 It is an inflammatory disease, which is characterized by irreversible, morphological changes that cause permanent loss of function, and fibrosis and development of severe pain and complications.
-Over time, fibrosis in the pancreas, results in destruction of the islet cells, and patients are at risk of diabetes1, 3, 4.
-The risk of pancreatic cancer is 10 to 15 fold higher in patients with chronic pancreatitis and if it is associated with hereditary pancreatitis with genetic mutations, then the lifetime risk is 75%2, 5.
+Over time, fibrosis in the pancreas, results in destruction of the islet cells, and patients are at risk of diabetes[1, 3, 4].
+The risk of pancreatic cancer is 10 to 15 fold higher in patients with chronic pancreatitis and if it is associated with hereditary pancreatitis with genetic mutations, then the lifetime risk is 75%[2, 5].
 Many surgical, medical, endoscopic and intervention radiological treatments are applied to these patients, despite which many still suffer from continuous dependence on narcotics and bad quality of life.

-Total pancreatectomy and autologous islet cell transplantation is a great option for selected patients with chronic pancreatitis6-14.
-Islet auto transplantation helps to take care of 3 Ps that are necessary for this disorder: 1) Pain relief, 2) Prevention of the brittle diabetes mellitus, 3) Prevention of the pancreatic cancers15.
-At times, the results of the autologous islet cell transplantation are criticized because the variable insulin independence rate reported16, 17.
-We have previously argued that the insulin independence is not the only marker of the success, the wide marker of the success would be euglycemia, preventing cancer and having better quality of life15.
+Total pancreatectomy and autologous islet cell transplantation is a great option for selected patients with chronic pancreatitis[6-14].
+Islet auto transplantation helps to take care of 3 Ps that are necessary for this disorder: 1) Pain relief, 2) Prevention of the brittle diabetes mellitus, 3) Prevention of pancreatic cancer[15].
+At times, the results of the autologous islet cell transplantation are criticized because the variable insulin independence rate reported[16, 17].
+We have previously argued that the insulin independence is not the only marker of the success, the wide marker of the success would be euglycemia, preventing cancer and having better quality of life[15].

 Good outcomes of islet auto transplantation are based on various factors from selection of the case to performing safe surgery, good isolation and safe injection of the cells followed by good engraftment of the islet cells.
 Once the islets are isolated and brought back to the patient, a small angiocatheter is introduced in one of the vessels either the splenic vein stump or any vessels draining into the superior mesenteric vein to infuse these cells into the portal vein so that they can flow to the liver.
-Safety is important in terms of decreasing the risk of thrombogenesis in these vessels by paying attention to the details of the procedure, the physiology of the patient, and the liver pathology18.
+Safety is important in terms of decreasing the risk of thrombogenesis in these vessels by paying attention to the details of the procedure, the physiology of the patient, and the liver pathology[18].
 Surgical complications are most dreaded compared to the long- term outcome and insulin dependency because they can add to significant morbidity and therefore poor quality of life to the patient.
 Porto-venous thrombosis would arguably be the most important complication.
-It can vary in magnitude from a segmental vein to thrombosis of the main portal vein and potentially complete thrombosis of the superior mesenteric access requiring a bowel resection and consequent problems19, 20.
+It can vary in magnitude from a segmental vein to thrombosis of the main portal vein and potentially complete thrombosis of the superior mesenteric access requiring a bowel resection and consequent problems[19, 20].
 The risk of portal vein thrombosis will be increased if the patient has a hypercoagulable disorder such as factor V Leiden mutation or plasminogen activator inhibitor (PAI)-1 gene mutation.

 We report a case from our new program with physiological challenge in the context of issues described.
 These include a case of islet autotransplantation performed in a patient with a hypercoagulable disorder.
 To our knowledge, it is the first such case in the literature.